 To be fully effective, active listening must be accompanied by positive communication.

-Communication is successful when the person expressing themselves is heard and understood by the person listening, who will thus be able to make proper use of what they have learnt.
+Communication is successful when the person expressing themselves is heard and understood by the person listening, who will then be able to make proper use of what they have learned.